gabrielcuvillier/arxwasm/README.md

 ### What is Native Client ?

-Native Client (NaCl) is a sandboxing technology for running compiled C and C++ code at near-native speed in a secure sandbox.
-Portable Native Client (PNaCl) brings architecture independance to the compiled code.
+Native Client (NaCl) is a sandboxing technology for running compiled C and C++ code at native speed in a secure sandbox.
+Portable Native Client (PNaCl) allow the compiled code to be architecture independent.

 For now, this technology is used almost exclusively by the Google Chrome browser to run native applications embedded in web pages.
 But its usage could go beyond the browser.